daviscyl/Self-Driving-Car-Lane_Search/README.md

 # Self-Driving Car: Advanced Lane Detection Project

+In this project I build an image processing pipeline to process a piece of video taken from a car-mounted camera facing the front while driving on Highway 280 in the Bay Area, and detect where in the image the current car lane's right and left lines are.
+The pipeline also caculates the curvature of radius of current lane as well as the vehicle's deviation from the lane center.
+Those outputs can then be used to control a self-driving car to stably keep itself in the center of the current lane.

 The goals / steps of this project are the following:

 * Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.